samtoth/agda-forester/README.md

  - [ ] Auto generate the meta-defines to reduce the burdon of writing literate files
  - [ ] Auto generate type information as forest tree metadata
  - [ ] Implement some kind of type directed search using the above type information.
 (In particular, maybe translating types into agda-unimath style names that can be searched)
+ - [ ] Migrate to Forester version 5